Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Grouping Visual Elements

-If both conditions are true (\textit{line 10}), the two groups will be merged into a larger one (\textit{line 11}).
-After each iteration, if the count of groups decreases, it means the algorithm constructs a higher-level grouping $H_q$ given the previous one $H_{q-1}$ (\textit{line 15 - 17}).
-We will update the constant parameters by decreasing $T$ and increasing $\tau$ before go into the next iteration (\textit{line 18}).
-In our implementation, we set $\alpha = 0.9$ and $\beta = 1.1$.
-Finally, the algorithm outputs all hierarchies $\mathcal{H}$ (\textit{line 19}) that allows selection of the desired grouping at any desired granularity (\textbf{R3}).
+If both conditions are true (\textit{line 10}), the two groups will be merged into a larger group (\textit{line 11}).
+After each iteration, if the number of groups decreases, it means the algorithm constructs a higher-level grouping $H_q$ given the previous one $H_{q-1}$ (\textit{lines 15 - 17}).
+We will update the constant parameters by decreasing $T$ and increasing $\tau$ before starting the next iteration (\textit{line 18}).
+The constant parameters $\alpha$ and $\beta$ can be manually tuned to adapt to different types of information presentations.
+In our implementation in PowerPoint files, we set $\alpha = 0.9$ and $\beta = 1.1$.
+Finally, the algorithm outputs all levels of hierarchy $\mathcal{H}$ (\textit{line 19}) that allow selection of the desired grouping at any desired granularity (\textbf{R3}).